 The SMD is an effect estimate for meta-analysis that’s used when studies assess the same outcome in different ways.
 It’s often used for studies of pain, depression and quality of life.

 There are different versions of the SMD depending on the SD chosen for the denominator.
-A correction needs to be made to account for differences in the direction of effect and ensure that all scales ‘point’ in the same direction, see section 126.96.36.199 in the Cochrane Handbook.
-The convention is to follow Cohen’s rule of thumb, which considers an SMD of 0.2 as representing a small effect, an SMD of 0.5 as a medium effect and an SMD of 0.8 as a large effect.
+A correction needs to be made to account for differences in the direction of effect and ensure that all scales ‘point’ in the same direction, see section 18.104.22.168 in the Cochrane Handbook.
+Cohen’s rule of thumb for interpreting SMDs suggests a SMD of 0.2 represents a small effect, 0.5 is a medium effect and 0.8 is a large effect.